StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 08/07/2020 - Cstadther - Enhancement, updated padding on tooltips, and added rendering of dice images in tooltips.
 - 08/07/2020 - Cstadther - Bug Fix, issue with combined talents not displaying item sheet when clicked on.
 - 08/07/2020 - Cstadther - Bug Fix, issue with importer where connectors were incorrectly populated to due a variation in import data.
 - 08/07/2020 - ezeri - Bug Fix, Character sheet configuration was not defaulting correctly, blocking character sheet drawing.